Module 4.2: AppArmor Profiles

 # Issue: Exec fails# Check: Profile has execute permission for binary

-# Generate missing rules from logssudo aa-logprofIf you identify a missing rule via the logs, you don’t necessarily have to write it manually.
-You can trigger the log profiling tool to parse the recent denials and interactively suggest rules to append to your profile:
+# Generate missing rules from logssudo aa-logprofIf you identify a missing rule via the logs, you do not necessarily have to write it manually.
+You can trigger the log profiling tool to parse the recent denials and interactively suggest rules to append to your profile.
+Accept suggestions that match the service role, reject suggestions that represent exploratory attacker behavior or overly broad access, and reload the profile after edits so the kernel receives the updated policy.

-sudo aa-logprofIf you are dealing with an urgent production outage and cannot immediately determine which rule is missing, you can drop the profile into complain mode to restore service while you analyze the logs:
+sudo aa-logprofIf you are dealing with an urgent production outage and cannot immediately determine which rule is missing, you can drop the profile into complain mode to restore service while you analyze the logs.
+This is an availability tactic, not a security conclusion.
+The right follow-up is to replay the failing path, collect the would-have-denied events, add the narrow rule, reload the profile, and return the workload to enforce mode.

 |---|---|---|